Temp1231112/BStf/untitled.md

 Things are raging on my mind, “what if?”

-My instincts are alarming hot red.
-At the same time I’m rationalizing and telling myself that it’s impossible that anything like my fears now are would ever happen.
+My instincts are alarming red hot.
+At the same time I’m rationalizing and telling myself that it’s impossible that anything like my fears now, would never happen.

 It’s way too great here, all the people, the children, happy voices, people playing and enjoying their time.